ErinBecker/digital-humanities-phylogenetics/resources/resource-list.md

 Analysis of 58 versions of two related fairy tales: "Little Red Riding Hood" and "the Wolf and the Kids."
 The study takes a distincly phylogenetic perspective, asking how these versions depend on each other.
 The analysis is based on identification of motifs and characters (I believe by hand-coding them).
 The recorded stories come from Europe, Middle East, Africa and the Far East.
 The analysis shows that "Little Red Riding Hood" and "The Wolf and the Kids" are clearly separate branches (or clades).
 The third branch, which comprises the Far Eastern stories, references elements of both stories, which is interpreted as a later conflation of the two.
 The analysis uses three different statistical approaches: 1.
 Cladistic analysis searching for the 'Most Parimonous Tree'; 2.
 Bayseian inference and 3.
 NeighborNet.
 Each of these approaches has statistics to describe the strength or probability of the solution found.
 Of these three, NeighbornNet may be most interesting because it allows for overlap and intersection.

+The article includes extensive bibliography, including studies that use phylogenetic methods for cultural history.

 http://www.nature.com/nature/journal/v394/n6696/full/394839a0.html
 https://viraltexts.org/
 https://books.google.com/ngrams